 Development Perspectives is an independent Development Education non-governmental organisation (NGO) and registered charity (CHY18555).
 Development Perspectives is based in Drogheda, Co.
 Louth, Ireland but works with partners all over both Ireland and the world.

 Bobby McCormack - firstname.lastname@example.org

 Bobby Mc Cormack is the co-founder and Director of Development Perspectives and also works as a Senior Lecturer in the Dept of Humanities in Dundalk Institute of Technology from 2006 - 2019 and has an MA in Development Studies and is a qualified mediator.
 Bobby is a board member of Dóchas and in 2017 was the recipient of the Dóchas, “Global Citizen of the Year“.
 Bobby has produced 5 documentaries, is an avid Man United fan and loves Dogs.
 The newest addition to his family is Macha, a 'Good' Dane who might be 'Great' one day.

 Margaret Downey - email@example.com

 Margaret Downey is one of the co-founders of Development Perspectives, Margaret has been involved in the organisation since 2006.
 Her academic background is in Development Studies and Health.
 Margaret is one of the project coordinators of the SDG Advocate Training which is part of the Saolta Programme.
 She is a qualified yoga teacher and massage therapist with a keen interest in hiking, playing chess and sitting in saunas.

 Deborah Conlon - firstname.lastname@example.org

 Deborah Conlon has been involved in Development Perspectives since 2010.
 Her current role includes managing all aspect of Development Perspectives Public Engagement.
 Deborah has BA in Design from DIT and a post-graduate certificate from DKIT in Digital Marketing and Digital Media Management.
 She's passionate about encouraging conversation on social justice issues and learning from others.
-Outside of her work in Development Perspectives she sits on the Standards and Awards Committee of the Global Citizen Award and is the chairperson of the Louth Environmental Network and a director on the board of the Dundalk BIDs.
-She loves opportunities to get creative, hot chocolate and word searches.
+Outside of her work in Development Perspectives she sits on the Standards and Awards Committee of the Global Citizen Award, is the chairperson of the Louth Environmental Network and a director on the board of the Dundalk BIDs.
+She loves opportunities to get creative, hot chocolate, reading and board games.